7 The role of simulation in modern statistics

 geom_function(fun = circle)

-Let’s say that we are interest in computing the area under quarter-circle.
+Let’s say that we are interested in computing the area under a quarter-circle.
 We can highlight the area in our plot using geom_area:

 ggplot(data.frame(x = seq(0, 1, 1e-4)), aes(x)) +